StaffanMelin/dstudio/docs/dstudio-doc.md

 - `gpiodetect`
 - `gpioinfo`

+If you are connecting a controller:

+`sudo apt install libserial1 libserial-dev`

 Now follow the normal DStudio installation instructions.

 For the interested there are is a test-directory in the example-11 directory.